 The Berlin Performing Arts Festival celebrates the diversity of Berlin’s independent performing arts community at numerous theaters and performance venues throughout the entire city.
 Since 2016, this annual week-long festival has presented the work and artistic positions of Berlin’s performing artists and groups working in all genres.

 Background & History

-With LAFT - Landesverband freie darstellende Künste Berlin serving as the organizer, this festival is not curated and is presented by the independent performing arts community itself: Professional artists, groups and performance venues can offer their contributions in response to an open call.
+With LAFT - Landesverband freie darstellende Künste Berlin serving as the organizer, this festival is presented by the independent performing arts community itself: Professional artists, groups and performance venues can offer their contributions in response to an open call.
 Young artists who are new to the community also have the opportunity to present their work within the scope of a curated Newcomer’s Platform.

 The festival coordination team works for LAFT Berlin and centrally promotes the festival and the participating productions, both in Berlin as well as internationallyl.
 The festival’s schedule of events and the productions presented is decentrally organized and financed by the participating performance venues and locations.

 The festival’s schedule of programming is intended both for a Berlin-based audience as well as interested parties and professionals throughout Germany and abroad.
 The schedule of programming will be supplemented by ancillary programming as well as special formats and events for German and international professionals.

 The goal of the Performing Arts Festival is to present the diversity of the independent performing arts in Berlin and to make them visible within a larger framework as a successor to the 100° Berlin Festival which was held for the last time in February 2015 by Ballhaus Ost, HAU Hebbel am Ufer and Sophiensælen.